The decision to quit a full-time job to freelance can be challenging.

 Use this article as a guide to starting to lay the foundations you need to quit your job and freelance full-time.
 Good preparation will help you feel confident that you’re making the right decision–and build a successful career.

 Ready to take the next step in your freelance career?
-Join our Slack community and access a private group of freelancers just like you, who are trying to build a successful freelance business.
+Become an All Access member and access a private group of freelancers just like you, who are trying to build a successful freelance business.